mathewmariani/mango-assembler-simulator/README.md

 [![Build](/../../actions/workflows/main.yml/badge.svg)](/../../actions/workflows/main.yml)

-A simulator with a simplified assembler syntax implemented in Javascript, using VueJS.
+A simulator with a simplified assembler syntax implemented in Typescript, using VueJS.

 ## Contributing
 To remain minimalistic, pull requests adding additional instructions to the emulator will likely not be merged.
 Bug reports and bug fixes are welcome.